shaurya-06/mlip-docker-lab/README.md

 This part should help familiarize you with the process of containerizing a Flask App.
 A `Dockerfile` is a text document that contains all the commands a user could call on the command line to assemble an image.
 This helps you establish a pipeline while setting up a docker image.

 You should be provided with an incomplete `Dockerfile`.
 Your task is fill in the TODO tasks to create a valid `Dockerfile`.
-Follow [this](https://docs.docker.com/engine/reference/builder/) reference guide for tips/helpful commands.
+Follow [this](https://docs.docker.com/engine/reference/builder/) reference guide for tips/helpful commands. **(Note: If you changed any of the requirement versions and you have a different Python version, make sure to update the python version in the [Dockerfile](https://github.com/eshetty/mlip-docker-lab/blob/dc7b44b3a0d55190a125565d275fe61aa6f40bbe/Dockerfile#L3))**

 Once you're done with the Dockerfile, you can build a docker image using the Docker CLI.
 Replace `<IMAGE_NAME>` with a suitable name for the Docker Image (for ex: `mlip-lab`).
 ```